Do you know if the eggs you're eating are healthy?

 Bad for cholesterol (as a source of saturated fat) and promote heart disease - In more recent times we know that not to be true.
 Animal foods as a source of saturated fats has often had unjustifiably a bad wrap.
 It is this altered composition in the animal fat from chickens fed on an unnatural diet that poses a threat to our health, not the “fat” itself.

 Separating out the egg whites: As a kid I was always told that separating the egg whites from the eggs and consuming only the egg white was a good idea, but actually its not.
 Not only do we need the fat contained in the yolk to metabolise the protein of the egg white, but a controlled diet of only raw egg whites can lead to severe biotin (biotin is a B-vitamin) deficiency.
-This is because when you consume raw egg white alone, without the yolk, a component in them called 'avidin' binds to biotin, potentially creating a deficiency in your body.
+Forgive me for getting a bit technical for a moment but I get a kick out of this sort of thing - this is because when you consume raw egg white alone, without the yolk, a component in them called 'avidin' binds to biotin, potentially creating a deficiency in your body.
+Aha!

 Keep your eggs in the fridge: That's not necessary!
 Eggs that are fresh and have an intact cuticle do not need to be refrigerated as long as you are going to consume them within a relatively short period of time.
 I keep mine in the cupboard.